waku-org/pm/draft-roadmap/README.md

 - nwaku performance on mobile: depending on benchmark results
 - New entry points for RLN, in addition to deposit (e.g. Karma holder or SNT staker)
 - Message caching/database within Waku SDK
 - Migration strategy and compliance layer for Status protocol vs Chat SDK
+- ?Reinforced integration of discv5 protocols (mDNS, discv5 feeding from peer-exchange)
+- new discovery protocol

 ## Gantt